imjasonh/globetrotter/README.md

     - In multi-planetary games, Rovers in orbit can Move from the orbit of one planet to being in orbit of an adjacent planet, then descend to that planet in a following turn.
     - Rovers can remain in orbit indefinitely, but they cannot take any other action except to land.
   - **Factory**
     - On your turn, add a build point to the Factory.
-This does not take an action point; it automatically gains build points.
+This does not take an action point; it automatically gains build points each turn.
+The Factory can hold up to 5 build points.
-    - When 5 build points are collected, the Factory can produce a new Rover in any adjacent space.
+    - When 5 build points are collected, the Factory can produce a new Rover in any open adjacent space; this costs an action point.
 Reset the Factory's build points to zero.
     - If a Rover is adjacent to a Factory, it can regain 1 hit point, up to max 5.
 This costs one action point.
     - When a player has multiple Rovers, they must choose which Rover will perform the action on their turn.
 Having two Rovers doesn't let you perform one action for each of them on each turn.
-    - A player can only have as many Rovers as they have Buildings.
+    - A player cannot have more Rovers than Buildings, except at the beginning of the game.
 In the case where a Building has been destroyed, they may only produce a new Rover if it would not lead to having more Rovers than Buildings.
   - **Drill Cannon** - the Drill Cannon must be readied and then aimed before it can fire.
     - _Ready_: mark the Drill Cannon as ready.
     - _Aim_: announce a space anywhere on the board that you are aiming at.